Skip to Content

 6-8 cups broth

-• Bring the mixture to a simmer and add in the rice and optional bay leaves.
-Cover the pot with the lid and let the soup simmer for about 20 minutes, or until the rice is cooked and tender.
+• Bring the mixture to a rolling boil and add in the rice and optional bay leaves and simmer.
+Cover the pot with the lid and lower the heat to Low and let the soup simmer for about 20 minutes, or until the rice is cooked and tender.
 (However long it takes.
 Cook time will vary based on the type of rice you use.)

 Stir every 5-8 minutes to prevent sticking at the bottom of the pot.